 Aaron Judge Injury History

-Aaron Judge is a professional baseball player known for his power-hitting skills and formidable stature.
-Born on April 26, 1992, in Linden, California, he is 6'7" and weighs 282 pounds, positioning him as one of the most sizable athletes in Major League Baseball (MLB).
-Selected by the New York Yankees during the first round of the 2013 MLB Draft, Judge made his debut in August 2016 and continues to play for them as of 2024.
+Aaron Judge is a professional baseball player for the New York Yankees.
+Judge was selected by the New York Yankees during the first round of the 2013 MLB Draft.
+Judge made his debut in August 2016 and continues to play for them as of 2025.

 Aaron Judge's injury history

 Aaron Judge has experienced several injuries during his career, impacting his availability and performance on the field.
-Despite showcasing talent on the field, these setbacks have frequently disrupted his seasons.
 His initial major injury occurred in 2016 when he suffered an oblique strain in his rookie year.
 Since then, he has faced challenges such as shoulder surgery, a fractured wrist, recurring oblique strains, and calf problems.
-Among the most severe injuries recently was a torn ligament in his toe in June 2023, which considerably hindered both his gameplay and recovery process.
+Among the most severe injuries recently was a torn ligament in his toe in June 2023.

 Oblique Strain (September 2016)